 Throughout the history of entertainment, the great showmen have one thing in common: a pathological drive to be loved by their audiences.
 To that end, they crave the spotlight and purposefully seek attention.
-Those who approach building their enterprises with the same tenacity will elevate within their tribes, separate from the also-rans, and increase their probability of winning business.
+Those who approach building their enterprises with the same tenacity will elevate their profiles within their tribes, separate from the also-rans, and increase their probability of winning business.

 Commerce today plays out on many different stages—in boardrooms, at coffeehouses, during networking events, on the phone, and online.
 As professionals, we are constantly auditioning for the trust of others.
 Every handshake you give, every email you send, every voice mail you leave, and every live conversation you generate is your chance to shine, to sell, to capture a mind and heart.